Visited: Autumn and winter

 Recommendation: This is a real Outback experience.
 The campsites are basic but the area is stunning, particularly at sunrise and sunset.
-You can find some great dry specialist birds here.
+You can find some great dry specialist birds here and it is wonderful to visit any time.

 Brown Treecreeper (Climacteris picumnus)